 Dilpreet Sall: Yes, the framework also covers the need for managing and executing these projects.
 The way we do this is by setting up a governance committee within the client’s organisation.
 The governance committee can oversee all factory progress and has decision-making power and is given updates by the Nexus team and the client that have been allocated to each use case.

-Recently Nexus entered a partnership with a UK government agency that needed to scale their onboarding and operational business processes in a short time frame.
-Before COVID-19, the agency ran a bulk of their operations manually and their strategy was centred around being a people business, however, this model was no longer suitable.
+Nexus entered a partnership with a UK government agency that needed to scale their onboarding and operational processes in a short time frame.
+Before COVID-19, the agency ran a bulk of their operations manually.
 AI and automation technologies were identified as tools to achieve a digital transformation and enable business continuity.
 Can you give more insights about how AI Factory was implemented in this case?

 Dilpreet Sall: The issue was that the agency had so many ideas, but didn’t have a methodology to prioritise any of those ideas and turn them into well-articulated use cases.
 They had a lot of trouble defining the business value or the business case that they could attach to it.
 On top of that, they also had a tight timeframe that the government had set out for them.